SuperMHP/StelLens/readme.md

 ## StelLens

-This is the official repository for the StelLens papers.
+This is the official repository for the StelLens paper:

+<Imaging physics-driven artificial intelligence makes ground-based telescope resolve deep field universe><https://www.researchsquare.com/article/rs-8068579/v1>

-Resources including pre-trained model and inference code are released here.
+Resources include a pre-trained model and inference code are released here.

 ## Installation